constellation-daq/Constellation/docs/operator_guide/get_started/installation.md

 ```{note}
 Currently, only the Python version of the framework and the Python satellites are available on PyPI.
 ```

+## Installing from Source

+In certain cases, an installation from source is required (e.g. for building external C++ satellites).
+The installation instructions can be found in the [Application Developer Guide](../../application_development/intro/install_from_source.md).

 ## Running Satellites with Docker